 It can break your heart to see your child feeling lousy when she’s sick, whether it’s the flu, strep throat, or just a run-of-the-mill cold.
-You can’t wave a magic wand and send her symptoms packing, but you can help make her feel at least a tiny bit better.
-Here are a few ways to help keep your child comfortable when she’s under the weather.
+You can’t wave a magic wand and send her symptoms packing, but you can help her feel better.
+Here are a few ways to make your child more comfortable when she’s under the weather.

 Help her rest.
 Even when they’re not sick, young children need a lot of sleep -- at least 10 hours a night for school-aged kids.
 When a cold or the flu strikes, they may need even more.
 If your child has long given up her afternoon nap, you may have trouble convincing her to stay in bed.
 Remind her that rest will help her feel better faster, and try letting her lie down while you read a book, listen to calming music, or play a quiet game together.

 Keep her hydrated.
 Sick kids may have little interest in eating or drinking, but you should still keep offering fluids for them to sip throughout the day.
 Young children are more likely to get dehydrated when they’re sick than adults are.
 In addition to water, you can try electrolyte solutions, broth, or Popsicles -- which may feel extra soothing to a kid with a sore throat.

 Ease a stuffy nose safely.
 Decongestants aren’t safe for kids under age 4.
 For younger kids, try a saline nose spray or drops, which can help clear out nasal passages and keep them moist.
 For babies, a suction tool like a nasal bulb can also help draw out extra mucus.
 You might also try putting a cool mist humidifier in your child’s room.
 The added moisture can loosen congestion and help her breathe easier.